SerNet/verinice-veo-reporting/README.md

 ## Configuration

-There are some configuration parameters that can be set via the usual Spring Boot service configuration mechanisms.
+Configuration parameters can be set via the usual Spring Boot service configuration mechanisms.

-`veo.reporting.veo_url`
+`veo.reporting.veo_url` (required)
-: The URL of the veo backend, e.g. `https://veo.develop.verinice.com`
+: The URL of the veo backend, e.g. `https://api.develop.verinice.com/veo`

 `veo.reporting.http_proxy_host`
 : An optional proxy that is required to access `veo.reporting.veo_url`.